ada-x64/cubething.dev/static/posts/building_this_site.md

 sudo ufw allow from 192.168.0.0/24
 # This allows connections through ports 80 and 443
 sudo ufw allow 'Nginx Full'
-# This allows TCP connetcions through port 22
+# This allows TCP connections through port 22
 sudo ufw allow ssh
 # If you're using an alternate port for SSH, set it up like this
 sudo ufw allow 1234/tcp